 Can I Record Audio Only?

-Yes, audio-only recordings are still somewhat common, especially for orchestral and military auditions.
-The price for audio-only recordings is the same.
+Yes!
+Audio-only recordings are still somewhat common, especially for orchestral and military auditions.
+However, the price for audio-only recordings is the same.

 What Locations Can I Record In?